 - a family history of breast cancer or a personal history of breast or ovarian cancer

-There are some factors that can increase a person’s risk, but some people develop breast cancer when the risk factor are not present.
+There are some factors that can increase a person’s risk, but some people develop breast cancer when the risk factor is not present.
 I would like to also add that there are men that develop breast cancer and younger women as well.
 Recognizing the signs are very important to early detection and being cured.
-Performing breast self exam will help you know your body and what is normal and not normal.
+Performing breast self-exam will help you know your body and what is normal and not normal.
 If you notice a change, you should see your doctor immediately.
 Here are some possible warning signs:

 - Lumps, a hard knot or thickening in any part of the breast

 - Swelling, warmth, redness or darkening that does not go away

 - pulling in of the nipple or other parts of the breast